Note: This review may contain some spoilers.

 Eventually, Lin succumbs to the realities of his life and admits – his name is “Lin Yi [Lin ‘Complete’] – the same ‘complete’ as ‘complete loser’, the same ‘complete’ as ‘completely worthless’, the same ‘complete’ as ‘complete mess’.”
 He admits that in his ten years in New York, he has failed in both his dreams to build a bright future for himself and spend his life with his love, Zhou.

-One of the reasons My Old Classmate is one of my favorite films is that it does not attempt to whitewash the realities of life and failure.
+My Old Classmate does not attempt to whitewash the realities of life and failure.
 Instead, it celebrates the misery and drudgery that all of us go through, and thus is able to reach deep into the souls of its viewers and draw true connections to all of our own lives.
 After all – as children, didn’t we all dream of changing the world?
 Didn’t some of us want to build the next Microsoft?
 Well, we just weren’t smart enough – we just didn’t have the right circumstances, the right background, or the right opportunities.
 Didn’t we all have that girlfriend we thought we would spend the rest of our lives with?
 Well, we just didn’t end up going to the same university – something in our lives just changed.
 And now you have to see them happy and running off with another man, while you are sitting eating your misery ramen in a cold and miserable island that makes you long for the warm summers of your childhood.
 The Disney fairy tale of living “happily ever after” is a blatant lie – there is no Prince Charming, ladies.

 In My Old Classmate, Lin promises to bring Zhou to a place “where only the two [of them] are”.
 The film shows us that the only place where only the dream of the two of them existing together in loving harmony is the past – in memories, not in realities.